r3dlight/keysas/README.md

   - Users can be authenticated using personal Yubikeys 5

 # Security
-  - This code has undergone a security audit conducted by an external company specialized in cybersecurity.
+  - This code has undergone a security audit conducted by [Amossys](https://www.amossys.fr/) an external company specialized in cybersecurity.
+Since this audit, all security patches have been applied to the current v2.5.
+See SECURITY.md for monre information.

 # Keysas-core